 * Senior miners avoid M&A after unpopular deals

-* Juniors struggling to survive, seek takeovers
+* Juniors struggling to survive, seek to be taken over

 * Mid-tiers positioned to get first pick